COMP IDEA Student Travel Awards

 The IDEA Award adjudication committee will select two recipients based on the completed application package together with the letter of support, in accordance with the following criteria:

-• How participating in the ASM would contribute to the applicant’s career aspirations, goals, or trajectory in medical physics.
+- Career Impact: How would participating in the ASM contribute to the applicant’s career aspirations, goals, or trajectory in medical physics?

 We recognize that equity-denied groups often encounter complex challenges and barriers to achieving academic success.
 Academic merit and research ability will be evaluated as a secondary criterion with primary emphasis on the personal statement and letter of support that detail the applicant’s capabilities and potential.
 We also recognize that these barriers apply equally to non-academic success.
 For instance, community involvement often demands volunteer hours, which may not be feasible for students from low-income backgrounds, and systemic barriers can prevent a person from securing leadership positions and their associated experiences.
 We encourage you to share your story in your personal statement and the award adjudication will keep an open mind throughout the evaluation process.